adikulkarni0/pxdocs/content/install-portworx/monitoring.md

     100  1625  100  1625    0     0   4456      0 --:--:-- --:--:-- --:--:--  4464
     ```

-2. Create a configmap for the dashboard and data source.
+2. Create a configmap for the dashboard and data source:

     ```text
     kubectl -n kube-system create configmap grafana-dashboard-config --from-file=grafana-dashboard-config.yaml